Cognitive Load in Manufacturing

 Interactive digital work instructions can help reduce cognitive load by guiding workers through complex processes.
 These work instructions progress with workers, presenting them the information they need, when they need it.
 Rich media like photos and videos show workers exactly how to complete the next step.
 And IoT connectivity can poka-yoke lines, reducing the stress of workers and removing common sources of error from the equation.

 Cognitive Load Theory emerged from the study of education.
 Therefore, it’s particularly applicable to training applications.

 Augmentative technologies like digital training apps help streamline the learning process by presenting information to learners in targeted, interactive modules.
 These apps can be configured specifically for the task in question, so trainees can practice on precisely the tasks they’ll execute.
 Further, training apps can break down difficult, multi-part processes into easily digestible subtasks.
 This reduces the cognitive load by simplifying the scope of the work, and ensures that they learn each step accurately.

 Making accurate, informed recommendations for improvement is one of an engineer’s most important responsibilities.
 However, time spent collecting and aggregating data is time and energy that could be better spent doing the creative work of analysis.

 Real-time analytics dashboards can help reduce the attention and energy devoted to pre-analysis data work, and free up the resources for important critical thinking.
 Analytics dashboards display up-to-the-minute information on human and machine performance, arming engineers with the best possible information.
 By simplifying the way data is collected and presented, it enables engineers to put their full attention into improving their value stream.

-Tulip’s manufacturing app platform streamlines work stations, helping workers devote all of their resources to the task at hand.
+Tulip’s Frontline Operations Platform streamlines work stations, helping workers devote all of their resources to the task at hand.
 Curious how Tulip can help reduce cognitive load in your processes?
 Schedule a free demo today.